mk12/sicp/notes/lecture.md

 ### Environment model

-- We need a new model of computation that can allow us to understand programs that use assignment.
+- We need a new model of computation to understand programs that use assignment.
 - The new model is called the _environment model_.
 - Unfortunately, it is significantly more complicated than the substitution model.

 ### Free and bound variables

-- A variable `v` is _bound_ in an expression `E` if the meaning of `E` is unchanged by the uniform replacement of a variable `w` not occurring in `E`, for every occurrence of `v` in `E`.
+- A variable $v$ is _bound_ in an expression $E$ if the meaning of $E$ is unchanged when we replace all occurrences of $v$ by some other variable $w$ not already occuring in $E$.
 - We use bound variables all the time.
-- The `lambda` is the essential thing that binds variables.
+In Lisp, variables are bound by `lambda`.
 - If a variable isn't bound, we say it is a _free_ variable.
-- If `x` is a bound variable in `E` then there is λ-expression where it is bound.
-- The list of formal parameters is called the _bound variable list_.
-The λ-expression _binds_ the variables _declared_ in its bound variable list.
-- The parts of the expression where a variable has a value defined by the λ-expression binding it is the _scope_ of the variable.
+- The parts of an expression where a variable has a value defined by a `lambda` binding is the _scope_ of that variable.

 ### Environments, frames, and bindings

 - Environments are a way of doing substitutions virtually.
-- It's the place where the names of the variables are associated with values.
+- It's the place where the names of the variables are associated with values:
-- An environment is a pointer to a _frame_.
-A frame is a table of _bindings_, plus a parent/enclosing environment.
+    - An _environment_ is a pointer to a frame.
+    - A _frame_ is a table of bindings, with a pointer to a parent environment.
-- A binding is a variable name associated with a value.
+    - A _binding_ associates a variable name with a value.
-- We look up the value of a variable in an environment by traversing up the frames, finding the first one that has a binding for the variable, and reading its associated value.
+- To look up the value of a variable in an environment, we traverse its frames, finding the first one that has a binding for the variable, and read its associated value.
-- If a variable is bound twice in an environment, the binding in the earlier (lower) frame _shadows_ the other.
+- If a variable is bound twice in an environment, the second _shadows_ the first.

 ### Procedure creation and application

-- A procedure is a pair: some code, and (a pointer to) an environment.
-Free variables are found in this environment.
+- A procedure is a pair consisting of some code and an environment.
-- Procedure objects are created by evaluating λ-expressions.
+- We look up free variables in the procedure's environment.
-- A λ-expression is evaluated relative to a given environment as follows: a new procedure object is formed, combing the text (code) of the λ-expression with (a pointer to) the environment of evaluation.
+- To evaluate a `lambda` expression, we create a new procedure object combining the `lambda`'s code with the current environment.
-- A procedure is applied to a set of arguments by
+- To apply a procedure to arguments:
-    1. constructing a frame whose parent is the environment part of the procedure being applied,
+    1. Construct a new frame whose parent is the procedure's environment.
-    2. binding the formal parameters of the procedure to the actual arguments of the call,
+    2. Bind the formal parameters of the procedure to the arguments provided.
-    3. evaluating the body of the procedure in the context of the new environment.
+    3. Evaluate the body of the procedure in the context of the new environment.
-- In other words we are taking the environment where the procedure was created, extending it with the frame for the parameters, and evaluating the body.

 ## Part 3

 ### Counter example

 - We've introduced a very complicated thing, assignment, which destroys most of the interesting mathematical properties of our programs.
-- We wouldn't have done this if there wasn't a good reason.
+- We wouldn't have done this without a good reason.
 - Consider the following program:

 ```